alexanderjabal/insta-downloader/README.md

 ## Requirements

 This program is largely built using built-in modules.
-The only third party module used is the [requests](https://pypi.org/project/requests/) module used for conveniently handling the authentication needed for accessing the private post.
+The only third party module used is the [requests](https://pypi.org/project/requests/) module which is used for conveniently handling the authentication needed for accessing the private post.